Adoption Resources for Publishers

 This page provides important information to publishers regarding the review, adoption, and distribution of state-adopted instructional materials.

-View a list forms required when participating in the State Board of Education review and adoption process (PDF).
-This is not meant to be an exhaustive list of all requirements.
-Publishers should refer to the proclamation and proclamation-specific publisher handbook for further information on these and other deliverables and deadlines.
+View a list of forms required when participating in the State Board of Education (SBOE) review and adoption process (PDF).
+These forms are examples only and are not an exhaustive list of all requirements.
+TEA will provide each form's final format and submission procedure.
+Please refer to the proclamation and proclamation-specific publisher handbook for further information on these and other deliverables and deadlines.

 View a list of forms required when participating in Texas Resource Review (PDF).
 This is not meant to be an exhaustive list of all requirements.
 Publishers should refer to the TRR website and cycle-specific publisher manual for further information on these and other deliverable deadlines.

 (NOTE: If you experience difficulties downloading these forms, please check that Adobe is selected as your default PDF program.
 If you still experience difficulty opening the form, open your Downloads folder, right-click on the form, and select Open with and Adobe Acrobat.)

 The Texas Education Agency hosted an information session for textbook publishers to review House Bill (HB) 1605, 88th Texas Legislature, Regular Session, 2023.
 The bill addresses instructional materials and technology review and approval as well as the extension of additional state aid to school districts for the provision of certain instructional materials.
 This information session provided an opportunity for interested publishers to hear an overview of HB 1605 and to begin discussing impacts of the legislation.